Past Visions

 (09) 838 4455 x 203

-The Corban Estate Arts Centre public Homestead Galleries presents a high quality and engaging exhibition programme that includes both nationally and locally recognised artists, curators and creatives.
-Exhibitions feature a wide range of visual art mediums that respond to contemporary, historical, social and cultural themes to represent a diverse range of artistic perspectives.
-The annual exhibition programme also links to a selection of regional and local arts and cultural events.
-Exhibitions are accompanied by a full range of free public programmes including artist talks, exhibition tours and art workshops for kids and adults.
+The Corban Estate Arts Centre's public Homestead Galleries presents a high-quality and engaging exhibition program that showcases both locally and nationally recognised artists, curators, and creatives.
+These exhibitions feature a wide range of visual art mediums that respond to contemporary, historical, social, and cultural themes, representing a diverse array of artistic perspectives.
+The annual exhibition program also connects with various regional and local arts and cultural events.
+Additionally, exhibitions are complemented by a full range of free public programs, including artist talks, exhibition tours, and art workshops.

-We ask that you email your proposal to our Curator and Exhibitions Manager in a single PDF file that includes with the following contents, supporting images and links:
+We ask that you email your proposal to our Curator and Exhibitions Manager in a single PDF file that includes the following contents, along with supporting images and links:

-If you have an indication of which space you would prefer for your proposed exhibition, please mention this in your proposal PDF.
+If you have an indication of which space you would prefer for your proposed exhibition, please mention this in your proposal.

-Please direct all enquiries to the Curator and Exhibitions Manager, Melina Payne:
+Please direct all enquiries to the Curator and Exhibitions Manager, Java Bentley:

 curator@ceac.org.nz